Academy Information & Policies

 Performance opportunities are available to all students age four and up.
 Each June, students perform in the

 Annual School Performance - an elaborate two hour production featuring a full-scale story ballet presented at the Carpenter Performing Arts Center.
-In December, the school produces David Wilcox’s internationally acclaimed production of The Nutcracker at the Terrrace Theater.
+In December, the school produces David Wilcox’s internationally acclaimed production of The Nutcracker at the Terrace Theater.
 These performances are the culmination of countless hours in the classroom and is rewarding for students and family alike.